-Release all Tamiflu data as promised, argue researchersNovember 26th, 2012 in Medications /
+Release all Tamiflu data as promised, argue researchersNovember 26, 2012 in Medicine & Health / Medications

 There can be no debate about Tamiflu whilst Roche does not keep its promise to release "full study reports" about the drug, argue senior researchers from the Cochrane group today.